Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications: Model Setting

-Note that $\zz_t$ is simply the original data $\yy_{t}$ subjected to an orthogonal transformation, roughly speaking, the sample auto-covariance matrix of $(\zz_t)$ contains the same temporal information as that of $(\yy_t)$.
+Note that $\zz_t$ is simply the original data $\yy_{t}$ subjected to an orthonormal transformation, so intuitively the sample auto-covariance matrix of $(\zz_t)$ contains the same temporal information as that of $(\yy_t)$.
 More precisely, define the sample auto-covariance matrices

 It is easy to see that the spectrum of $\Sigma_{\yy}(\tau) \Sigma_{\yy}\tp(\tau)$ coincides with that of $\Sigma_{\zz}(\tau) \Sigma_{\zz}\tp(\tau)$.
 Indeed, we have